faluapp/falu-cli/README.md

 ## Installation

 Falu CLI is available for macOS, Windows and Linux (Ubuntu).
-You can download each of the binaries in the [releases](/releases) or you can use package managers in the respective platforms.
+You can download each of the binaries in the [releases][releases] or you can use package managers in the respective platforms.

 <!-- ### Windows